🎮

 MGSP becomes much easier to judge once it is forced into the same room as Retro Carnival CM3, PIP, and Game Case GBA CM3.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 MGSP versus Retro Carnival CM3 is interesting because closest match is the obvious angle.
-Compared with MGSP, Retro Carnival CM3 makes the more obvious play for readers who care about closest match.
-Retro Carnival CM3 is tracked around $358 (Discontinued).
+Retro Carnival CM3 sits close enough to MGSP to make the comparison meaningful, but different enough to sharpen the buying decision.
+From another angle, retro Carnival CM3 is tracked around $358 (Discontinued).
 Its overall rating is ⭐️⭐️⭐️⭐️.
 MGSP versus PIP is interesting because closest match is the obvious angle.
-If MGSP feels almost right but not quite, PIP is the sort of nearby detour that can completely change the shortlist.
+Compared with MGSP, PIP makes the more obvious play for readers who care about closest match.
 PIP is tracked around 340.0.
 MGSP versus Game Case GBA CM3 is interesting because better value is the obvious angle.
-That said, compared with MGSP, Game Case GBA CM3 makes the more obvious play for readers who care about better value.
+If MGSP feels almost right but not quite, Game Case GBA CM3 is the sort of nearby detour that can completely change the shortlist.
 Game Case GBA CM3 is tracked around 175.0.

 The real benefit of this comparison set is not that it declares a single winner.
 It reveals which compromise profile feels least annoying over time.